English (UK)

 3. Prove what you know.
 Achievements with numbers quantify exactly how skilled you are.
 It shows rather than tells.

 Expert Hint: Don’t just check the job ad.
 Keep it open in another tab as you’re writing the CV.
-The flight attendant job description from the ad is the perfect guide, informing you of what is relevant to the airline employers.
+The flight crew job description from the ad is the perfect guide, informing you of what is relevant to the airline employers.

 The ResumeLab builder is more than looks.
 Get specific content to boost your chances of getting the job.
 Add job descriptions, bullet points, and skills.
 Easy.
 Improve your CV in our CV builder now.